wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 1. The `monitoring` mode is applied to the requests sent to the HTTP server.
 2. The `monitoring` mode is applied to the requests sent to the virtual server `SERVER_A`.
 3. The `off` mode is applied to the requests sent to the virtual server `SERVER_B`.
-4. The `off` mode is applied to the requests sent to the virtual server `SERVER_C`, except for the requests that contain the `/main/content`, or the `/main/login` path.
+4. The `off` mode is applied to the requests sent to the virtual server `SERVER_C`, except for the requests that contain the `/main/content`, `/main/login`, or the `/main/reset-password` path.
       1. The `monitoring` mode is applied to the requests sent to the virtual server `SERVER_C` that contain the `/main/content` path.
       2. The `block` mode is applied to the requests sent to the virtual server `SERVER_C` that contain the `/main/login` path.
+      3. The `safe_blocking` mode is applied to the requests sent to the virtual server `SERVER_C` that contain the `/main/reset-password` path.

 ### Setting up the general filtration rule in the Wallarm Console